-Amidst the position of Thailand's development constraints to accelerate economic transformation, our study calls for policy direction to promote allocative efficiency in Thai manufacturing sector in parallel with a policy package towards a more modern and service-oriented economy to enhance the country's aggregate productivity across supply-side sectors.
+Amidst the position of Thailand's development constraints to accelerate economic transformation, our study calls for policy direction to promote allocative efficiency in Thai manufacturing sector.
 Most importantly, the size-dependent policy should be reduced.
 Instead of retaining zombie firms to survive, the policy should be designed to enhance firm productivity from within and promote knowledge spillover from R&D and innovation that can reduce increasing gap between frontier and laggard within industry.
-The force of creative destruction can be reinforced by accelerating institutional market reform, enhancing competition policy to reduce the cost of entry and exit barrier, and improving financial and technological access especially for SMEs.
+The force of creative destruction can be reinforced by accelerating institutional market reform and enhancing competition policy to reduce the cost of entry and exit barrier.